sandy081/gh-static-e2e/README.md

 1. The backend is a Functions project that should be started from the run and debug panel.

+> If you receive an error about "unable to decrypt settings" when trying to run the backend/Functions project, make sure the "IsEncryped" option is set to false in your "api/local.settings.json" file.
+It is a top level setting outside of "Values"...

+    ```
+    {
+        "IsEncrypted": false,
+        "Values": {
+            "FUNCTIONS_WORKER_RUNTIME": "node",
+        }
+    }
+    ```

 ## Forward ports

 1. Forward ports 3000 and 7071